yuenkeiwac/msialex/README.md

 # msiaLex
-# msiaLex consists of different types of modifiers from three languages (e.g. English, Bahasa Melayu, Chinese)
+msiaLex consists of different types of modifiers from three languages (e.g. English, Bahasa Melayu, Chinese)
 # Installation
 pip install msiaLex

 # Description on how to use modifier
 from msiaLex import modifier

+# Language code
-# Language code are required to serve as parameter for below functions
-# English : en
+Language code are required to serve as parameter for below functions in order to return modifiers for specific language English : en
-# Bahasa Melayu : zsm
+Bahasa Melayu : zsm
-# Chinese : zh
+Chinese : zh

+# Negation
-# This function return negations of English language
+This function return negations of English language
 >>modifier.negation('en')
 >>['no', 'not', 'none', 'nobody', 'nothing', 'neither', 'never', 'cannot']

+# Intensifier
-# This function return intensifiers of English language
+This function return intensifiers of English language
 >>modifier.intensifier('en')
 >>{'high': ['absolutely',
   'completely',